kirill-dan/csv_migration/README.md

     #
     # @param [Hash] record in specific hash format
     def add_record_to_db(record)
-      # Search data of model if it necessary
+      # Search data of model if is necessary
       client = User.find_by(email: record[:client_email])

       if client.nil?
         # Save error to array @not_saved_records
-        save_error(record, "Client doesn't found in the DB by email") return
+        save_error(record, "Client wasn't found in the DB by email") return
       end